Adrilaw/Digispark_DuckyScripts/README.md

+# Note
+The following scripts were tested on windows 10/11 machine

 # Digispark_DuckyScript
 This is a set of hand-written DigiSpark sketches for the Arduino IDE that utilize the DigiKeyboard.h and DigiKeyboardFr.h library making the DigiSpark to act as a keyboard and execute a variety of actions.
 The DigikeyboardFr.h is the libary for the french watch https://www.youtube.com/watch?v=PYugCE4A6js to know how to install it.
 If you have found a USB Rubber Ducky scipt that you want to convert to a DigiSpark sketch, you can go to https://naheel.xyz/ducky2digi/ and your paste ducky script and convert it to digispark.